csulbying/web-app-dev/04-advanced-css/advanced-css.md

 To make the page looks better in a mobile devices, change the main image width to `100%` and remove the min-width property.
 Change the navigation text to `font-size: 0.9rem;`.

 If you want to display a bigger navigation text in a bigger screen, use media queries like `@media (min-width: 400px){ .navigation li { font-size: 1.2rem } }`.
-If you don't want to display main trip texts in a small device, comment out trip text styles and add `.trip-text { display: none; }` inside the media query.
+If you don't want to display main trip texts in a small device, comment out trip text styles for `.trip-text` and `.trip-text p` and add `.trip-text { display: none; }` inside the media query.

 The `min-width: 400px` is called a break point.
 If you want to display the trip images side by side for a large screen, add the declaration: `@media (min-width: 700px){ .trip-images img { width: 50% } }`.
 Also copy the commented trip text to this media query to make them visible ang aligned with their corresponding images.